JohnLCaron/rlauxe/docs/Developer.md

 directory, right click on the directory name, choose "Run tests in ...".
 If that menu option isn't shown, check if you're in the main source tree instead of the test source tree.

-To run individual tests, go to the test source; IntelliJ will place a clickable green button in the left margin wherever there is a runnable test.
+To run individual tests, go to the test source; IntelliJ will place a clickable green button in the left margin (next to _@Test_) wherever there is a runnable test.

 There's lots of online help for using IntelliJ.

 ## Modules